Difference Between NMN And NMNH: NMN vs NMNH | HealthspanX

 Is NMNH Safe?

 NMNH has not been tested in clinical trials.
 Therefore, we can’t say anything about its safety.
-On the other hand, NMN has been extensively tested in short-term human trails.
+On the other hand, NMN has been extensively tested in short-term human trials.

 Additionally, studies have shown that NMNH can slow down metabolism.
 It inhibits glycolysis and the TCA cycle, which is a major pathway for energy production in the cells.
 Surprisingly, it also slows cell cycle progression at higher exposure.